 - Fast food.
 BPA is detected in fast food at levels that can exceed the levels in some canned goods.
-Researchers from the University of California, Berkley recently studied hundreds of pregnant Mexican-American women in California in order to learn more about different BPA exposures in this population.
+Researchers from the University of California at Berkley studied hundreds of pregnant Mexican-American women in California in order to learn more about different BPA exposures in this population.
 The researchers found that in addition to soda, hamburgers were the top contributor to the women’s BPA levels.
 The number of servings of soda or hamburgers per week directly correlated with the women’s BPA levels.
-Women who consumed 3 or more servings of soda per day or hamburgers three times a week had 58% and 20% (respectively) higher urinary BPA concentrations compared with women who consumed no sodas or hamburgers.
+Women who consumed three or more servings of soda per day or hamburgers three times a week had 58 percent and 20 percent (respectively) higher urinary BPA concentrations compared with women who consumed no sodas or hamburgers.

 Protect your family by avoiding these 5 common sources of BPA exposure

 So the key to reducing your risk associated with BPA exposure is to be aware of these 5 common sources and use BPA-free alternatives.

 That means avoiding packaged products and canned foods, switching to a BPA free water bottle, storing your food in glass, giving up soda, and using glass, porcelain or stainless steel containers for hot foods and liquids.
 It will be worth it for your family’s sake.

 Reprod Toxicol.
 2007 Aug–Sep;24(2):131–138.

 Environ Res.
 2013 Jul 16. pii: S0013-9351(13)00112-6.